WATCH: Dundalk gardai 'not in a position' to comment on murder suspect's state-of-mind

 "I'm not in a position to make any comments about the state-of-mind of the suspect.
 Obviously, we are involved in an investigation which ultimately will end up in the courts and be subject to judicial investigation so it's very important that we conduct our business in a professional way," he said.

-When he was questioned by a journalist present about the so-called "terror attack line" Chief Supt Mangan replied: "Well, a terror attack is a line of enquiry."
+When he was questioned by a journalist present about the so-called "terror attack line" Chief Supt Mangan replied: "Well, a terror attack is a line of inquiry."

 "It's certainly a line we would look at.
 We'll endeavour to establish the suspect's background, who they are, and where they've come from and why they're here."